- Procure and produce compelling, original digital content for social distribution.

 BACKSTORY | ABE-NYC-LA

 When Abe Gurko packed his bags and moved from New York City to Hollywood, he wasn’t leaving a career in the fashion industry to chase the usual dream of becoming a movie star.
 “I wanted to be a mechanic to the machine called celebrity,” Abe said.
 “I wanted to know how it worked.”
 Over the next few years, he developed his skills as a behind-the-scenes creative force by working on a couple of daily variety-talk shows and worked for several years with arguably the coolest woman in Hollywood, Carrie Fisher.
-There, he acquired an intimate knowledge of the entertainment industry or as he liked to say, “I was Alice and went careening through the looking glass”.
+There, he acquired an intimate knowledge of the entertainment industry or as he prefers to say, “I was like Alice careening through the looking glass, Mad Hatter and all”.